DavidVorick/CodeCommit/UserSpecification.md

 API keys should be sent in http headers rather than as query strings.

-code-commit will enforce programatically that the LLM cannot modify any of the listed critical files, and will also ensure that the LLM cannot do any path traversal (using characters like '/../' in the fiilepath) and cannot modify any files outside of the directory that code-commit is running from.
+code-commit will enforce programatically that an LLM cannot modify any of the listed critical files, and will also ensure that the LLM cannot do any path traversal (using characters like '/../' in the fiilepath) and cannot modify any files outside of the directory that code-commit is running from.